-BritishVolt boosts its board expertise with appointment of Peter Rolton as non-executive director
+Britishvolt boosts its board expertise with appointment of Peter Rolton as non-executive director

 - Chairman of the Rolton Group and built environment engineer Peter Rolton appointed as non-executive director to the board of Britishvolt